Doctors Note Logo

 Can Progesterone Cream Fix Insomnia?
 Benefits and Your Next Steps

-Progesterone cream may ease mild perimenopause-related sleep problems for some women, but it is not a reliable fix because absorption and results are inconsistent; prescription oral micronized progesterone has stronger evidence for improving sleep quality and reducing night sweats.
+Progesterone cream may relieve mild perimenopause-related sleep issues in some women, but it's not a dependable solution because skin absorption is inconsistent and results vary widely.
+Prescription oral micronized progesterone has stronger clinical evidence for improving sleep quality and reducing night sweats during perimenopause and menopause.

 answer background